Shen-kl/MCST/README.md

-## MCST: An adaptive tracking algorithm for high-speed and highly maneuverable targets based on bidirectional LSTM network

-### Introduction
-This is the Pytorch implementation of "MCST: An adaptive tracking algorithm for high-speed and highly maneuverable targets based on bidirectional LSTM network"

-The proposed model consists of the Predictor and the Updater, and is used to track high speed and high maneuvering targets in three-dimensional space.

-### Dataset

----

 ## 🚀 MCST: Maneuver Compensation Strong Tracker

 MCST is an adaptive deep learning-based radar target tracking algorithm designed to handle **high-speed** and **highly maneuverable targets**.
 It leverages a **Bi-LSTM architecture** with a **dual-level attention mechanism** and a custom **Maneuver Compensation Unit (MCU)** to achieve robust and accurate tracking performance, even under extreme target dynamics and observation uncertainties.